Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Circuit Transportability

-If our domain knowledge was so rich to encode this compositional structure and the shared causal mechanisms with the source domains, we could learn the base operators and compose them in the appropriate order to obtain the noisy GCD function.
-In fact, the query $P^*(y\mid x_1,x_2)$ above is transportable from source data in a broad sense, only with a richer domain knowledge. $\square$ \end{example}
+With domain knowledge encoding this compositional structure and the shared mechanisms with $\cM^{\src}$, we can learn each base operator from the appropriate source position and compose them to obtain a noisy GCD predictor.
+The query $P^\star(y\mid v^\star_1, v^\star_2)$ is thus transportable, but only under a richer notion of domain knowledge. $\square$ \end{example}

-\Cref{ex:beyond-module-TR} motivates us to take a more general approach for transportability strategies involving such compositional structures.
+\Cref{ex:beyond-module-TR} motivates a more general approach for transportability when the target query arises through compositional structure.